-Scars

-Figuratively speaking, loose skin is traded for scars.
+Consequences Scars Figuratively speaking, loose skin is traded for scars.
 The larger the corrected area is, the longer the scar.
-During the first three months, the scars are red and swollen, but after this period they slowly lighten and flatten.
+Whenever possible, the incision are placed so that the scars can be hid-den with underwear except for the scar around the belly button and the scar on the backside from a belt lipectomy.
+During the first three months, the scars are red and swol-len, but after this period they slowly lighten and flatten.
 It is recommended to use a band-aid as long as the scars continue to be red.
 This decreases the scars' tendency to redden and swell.
-It takes up to two years before the final result of the scars can be evaluated.
+It takes up to two years before the final result of the scars can be eval-uated.

-Temporary swelling

-In the weeks after the operation there will be swelling of the operated area.
+Temporary swelling In the weeks after the surgery there will be swelling of the operated area.
 This will fade away on its own.
-In the weeks after the surgery you must wear the compression bandage in order to reduce swelling.
+In the weeks after the surgery you must wear the compression bandage in order to reduce the swelling tendency.